Quantum Geometric Helical Superconductivity: Quantum Geometry in Superconductors

-\PRLsectionheader{Quantum Geometry in Superconductors} We now present the relation between superconductivity and the quantum metric in the presence of time-reversal symmetry.
-As derived in Appendix A, in a flat band, the free energy expanded to quadratic order in the order parameter is given by
+We now present the relation between superconductivity and the quantum metric in the presence of time-reversal symmetry.
+As derived in \cref{Apx:FreeEnResult}, in a flat band, the free energy expanded to quadratic order in the order parameter is given by

 where $\Delta_0$ is the order parameter, $U$ is the interaction strength, $N$ is the number of low-energy bands, $T$ is the temperature, $P$ is the projector onto the low-energy bands, and \mTs\ is the time-reversal operator.